What is IR35 and why is it in the news?

 - A contractor inside the IR35 pays the same taxes and NI as an employee.

 - Outside IR35:

-- It follows that you are able to delegate or substitute work to someone else if you exercise that right in practice.As a self-employed individual we are unlikely to receive a variety of employment benefits.
+- It follows that you are able to delegate or substitute work to someone else, if you exercise that right in practice.As a self-employed individual you are unlikely to receive a variety of employment benefits.
 Working for your own limited company and having no employee benefits, such as paid leave or sick pay, may put you outside IR35.
 You decide how and when you want to work and can send a substitute to do the job if you please, you supply the appropriate equipment and may work from your own premises.
-Then you commonly have more than one client at a time or short-term projects with a variety of clients.
-You provide all your own premises, insurance, and branding, as well as correcting any rejected work.
+Also if you commonly have more than one client at a time or short-term projects with a variety of clients.
+You provide all your own premises, insurance, and branding, as well as correcting any rejected work at your cost.

 - If you are outside the IR35, nothing changes.
-The fee is flat, and you must handle taxes on your own.
+The fee is a flat fee as invoiced to the client, and you must handle taxes on your own.
 The actual working arrangements must support the contractual rights.

 For expert assistance regarding IR35, contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right taxation specialist.
 Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
 If you find this information useful, please follow our social media platforms, like, and share.